-Sumana Harihareswara is a scifi fan and stand-up comedian who’s performed at Worldcon, WisCon, and AlterConf, and who serves as the charity auctioneer for the Tiptree Award.
+Sumana Harihareswara is a scifi fan and stand-up comedian who’s performed at Worldcon, WisCon, and AlterConf, and who usually serves as the charity auctioneer for the Otherwise Award.
 She co-edited and co-published the Thoughtcrime Experiments anthology in 2009 and created the widely viewed fanvid “Pipeline” (and premiered it at the WisCon vid party) in 2015, and was a Guest of Honor at Penguicon in 2017.
 She is also an open source contributor and leader who helped WisCon reorganize its web application in 2011, and who has contributed to PyPI, HTTPS Everywhere, GNOME, MediaWiki, Zulip, GNU Mailman, and other FLOSS projects.
 She has keynoted Open Source Bridge and other open source conventions, and manages and maintains open source projects as Changeset Consulting.
 She has written for Tor.com, Geek Feminism, Crooked Timber, Model View Culture, LWN, GNOME Journal, and The Recompiler, among other venues.
 She lives in New York City.
 (Photo by and courtesy of Mike Pirnat)

 Alexis Lothian is an academic who researches and teaches about feminist and queer theory, speculative fiction, and social justice in digital culture.
 She is Associate Professor in the Harriet Tubman Department of Women, Gender, and Sexuality Studies and Core Faculty in the Program in Design Cultures and Creativity at University of Maryland College Park.
 Her 2018 book Old Futures: Speculative Fiction and Queer Possibility explores alternative futures dreamed up by feminists, queers, and people of color in the US and UK from the late 19th to the early 21st century, came out .
 She also works on artistic forms used within fan communities to engage critical readings of media texts and to participate in social justice activism.
 She was a founding member of the editorial team of the open access fan studies journal Transformative Works and Cultures, coedits Ada: a Journal of Gender, New Media, and Technology, and is a member of the WisCon concom.
 She served on the Award jury in 2009, chaired the 2017 jury, and is the moving force behind the Otherwise Fellowships.